-Regional Action Team (RAT)The Local-Regional Grazing Guidance was developed to cover the entire state and include locally- and regionally-based contextual recommendations and guidance where appropriate based on the four regions developed by the Task Force (Regional Profiles and Resource Kits).
+The Governor signed SB 675 into law in September 2024, and SB 675 was enacted on January 1, 2025.
+A Budget Change Proposal (BCP) was submitted to the Department of Finance to provide resources for the implementation of SB 675; however, the BCP was not funded.
+Therefore, to leverage external resources to support implementation of SB 675, the RMAC formed Regional Action Teams (RATs) in early 2026 to plan development of the local or regional grazing guidance.
+The Local-Regional Grazing Guidance was developed to cover the entire state and include locally- and regionally-based contextual recommendations and guidance where appropriate based on the four regions developed by the Task Force (Regional Profiles and Resource Kits).

 General Rangeland Types by Region